THE RADIO ARCHIVES ingemar@radioarkivet.se - 0736 13 14 89

 The Ingo match was considered by many as the game of the century.
 Another effect was that the radio monopoly became a more disputed issue than ever before - the refusal to broadcast the match caused a furious public opinion.

-The newspapers began to provide expert advices on antenna arrangements and how to tune the radio to hear the broadcast.
 Then came that night, the "Ingo Night", June 27, 1959, and millions of Swedes stayed up from 11 p.m. when the broadcast began.
 Prior to the match the broadcast offered a great artist posse from a studio in Stockholm interspersed with interviews and telephone reports from Yankee Stadium in New York.
 Many still remembers what they did that magical night, and the success couldn't have been greater when Ingo at 3.37 a.m. knocked out Floyd and became the first Swedish World Heavyweight Boxing Champion.

 Another source of inspiration to Jack and Gordon were the events that had taken place in the narrow space of international waters between the southern tip of Sweden and Denmark.
 It was Radio Mercur, which had become the world's very first commercial radio station from a ship anchored on international waters.
 Since August 2, 1958 they had been broadcasting from the small ship Cheeta.